Five models with disabilities ‘disabling’ fashion

 4. Samantha Renke

 Bag brand Mia Tui reached out to UK actor and disability activist Samantha Renke to get her thoughts on how to tweak a bag initially designed for busy mothers to serve the needs of people in wheelchairs.
-Renke, who was born with brittle bone disease, contacted people with disabilities on social media to get their input on how the design could be more inclusive.
+Renke, who was born with brittle bone disease, contacted disabled people on social media to get their input on how the design could be more inclusive.
 The result was Samantha, a bag designed with people with disabilities in mind, but not just for people with disabilities.
 It sports a bright blue inside color for visually impaired people and a non-magnetic clasp for people with pacemakers.
 “The little tweaks I’ve made would benefit people [with disabilities] greatly but if you didn’t point them out to someone, you would just think it’s a bag,” Renke told Marketing Week.
 She also writes a lifestyle column for Pos+Ability, a leading disability magazine, and blogs regularly for HuffPost UK.
+Samantha's book, You Are the Best Thing Since Sliced Bread, was published by Penguin in 2022.

-While we’ve shined the spotlight on just five models with disabilities helping to change the way fashion includes people with disabilities, Uncomfortable Revolution salutes all models with disabilities committed to advancing a world with more diverse and inclusive fashion.
+While we’ve shined the spotlight on just six disabled models helping to change the way fashion thinks about inclusion, URevolution salutes all disabled models committed to advancing a world with more diverse and inclusive fashion.
 Who did we leave out?
 Who would you add to this list?

 author-img